 Every single day, I feel more balanced, relaxed and clear in my thinking.

 Why does this happen?

-However, repeated stress causes our parasympathetic nervous system to be inhibited and as a result the vagus nerve doesn’t activate to calm our heart back to its natural rate.
-As a result, the body finds itself in a constant state of emergency alertness and we’re never quite able to calm ourselves to a comfortable level of equilibrium.
+However, repeated stress causes our parasympathetic nervous system to be inhibited.
+As a result, the vagus nerve doesn’t activate to calm our heart back to its natural rate.
+Consequently, the body finds itself in a constant state of emergency alertness and we’re never quite able to calm ourselves to a comfortable level of equilibrium.

 I'm far more relaxed than I used to be and stay calm in situations that normally would have triggered a not-all-that-calm reaction.

 When we meditate, we break through all the layers of inner resistance that hold us back from being able to truly relax.
 Our mind, body and nervous system gently move in the direction of settling down.

 The mantras used in Vedic meditation have such a soothing effect that our nervous system restores to its most natural equilibrium.
 The vagus nerve engages fully, our heart rate calms down, and all systems can now settle into a state of complete relaxation.